amuller/obsearch/trunk/README.txt

 By using these ideas, CPU-intensive information retrieval can be performed with just a few servers.
 Monetary cost is reduced considerably.
 Also, the approach is very general.
 The only thing that the user has to provide is a distance function that satisfies the triangular inequality.
 Also they could provide an 'almost metric' and with some tweaking the function can be forced to satisfy the triangular inequality.

+INSTALLATION (developers):

+You need maven.
+Please download it from: http://maven.apache.org/

 The first time it is run please execute
 ./install.sh

+This will download all the necessary dependencies and install them into maven's local repository.

 Compiling
 mvn compile